Safety is our #1 priority when a conversation about closing or delaying school takes place.

 If a decision is made to close school, the school corporation has been approved by the Indiana Department of Education to use eLearning instruction lessons on those day(s), rather than schedule additional make-up days at the end of the school year.

-*For the 2018-19 school year, there are no built-in snow days.
+*For the 2021-2022 school year, there are NO built-in snow days.
 This means the first day school is canceled it is an automatic eLearning day for P-H-M teachers and students.

 Click here for more information on how you and your student will access eLearning lessons.

-*Adobe Acrobat Reader will be required to view the Middle School and Penn schedules PDFs.
+*Adobe Acrobat Reader will be required to view the PDFs.
 If you do not have Adobe Acrobat Reader, please visit Adobe’s website at this link www.get.adobe.com/reader/ to download your free version.
 If you need more help with schedules, please call (574) 259-7941.